trallard/airflow-tutorial/source/setup.rst

 time.

-Make sure to follow all the steps as detailed here especially :ref:`attendees` as there are specific details for the PyCon setup that need to be done in advance.
+Make sure to follow all the steps as detailed here especially :ref:`attendees` as there are specific details for the PyCon setup that needs to be done in advance.

 Python 3.x
 ++++++++++